clearhaus/gateway-api-docs/source/index.html.md

 The transaction type column shows the transaction types a status code can be received for.
 Blank means all types.
-A, C and V are short for authorizations, credits and voids, and they can be combined into e.g. AC meaning authorizations and credits.
+A, C and V are short for authorizations, credits and voids, respectively, and they can be combined into e.g. AC meaning authorizations and credits.
 Negation is indicated with a leading minus, e.g. -V means all types but voids.

 Status     | `code` |  Meaning                            | Transaction types
 ---------- | ------ | ----------------------------------- | -----------------